-The wall and ceiling coverings should be cleaned periodically to maintain a new appearance.
-Use a non-abrasive cleaner with a soft cloth on the walls.
-Do not use solvents of any kind, as those solvents may damage the surfaces being cleaned.
+The wall and ceiling coverings must be cleaned periodically to maintain a new appearance.
+Use a nonabrasive cleaner with a soft cloth on the walls.
+Do not use solvents of any kind, as those solvents might damage the surfaces being cleaned.